THE KING’S COLLEGE INVITES STUDENTS TO CONSIDER AN ACADEMIC AND CULTURAL WHIRLWIND OF A SUMMER IN FRANCE.

-Students take two three-credit courses over the six weeks.
+Students take two courses (3 credits each) during the six-week program.
 French Art, Culture, and Civilization: Origins to Revolution occurs during the first three weeks of summer and French Art, Culture, and Civilization: 19th and 20th Centuries occurs in the latter three weeks.
 Majors in Media, Culture and the Arts may count these courses as MCA electives, while other majors may count them as open electives.

 Classes convene on Tuesdays, Wednesdays and Thursdays, allowing students generous opportunities to travel or dive into Parisian life over long weekends.
 Students meet most mornings on class days for lectures and discussion, break for lunch and then reassemble for a field trip that will illuminate the material being covered that day.
 Periodically, trips will be scheduled for outside of Paris.

 Who is teaching the classes?
-In 2014, Dr. Bleattler teaches the two French Art, Culture, and Civilization courses.
+In 2017, Dr. Bleattler, Dr. Siedell, Prof. Wilkinson, and Prof. Coleman will teach the courses.
 As the program grows, additional faculty will be available to teach in Paris.
 Other faculty may visit Paris during our time there and offer opportunities to experience the city in and out of the classroom.

 Are classes taught in French?
 No, classes are taught in English.
 For students with little to no French language experience, the King’s library has access to an online language course called “Tell Me More.”
 Students can access this language-learning program on and off campus.

 Students going on the trip will be expected to complete a portion of the program in advance of the summer trip, so that they can communicate at a basic level while in France.